Neighborhood-Based Bartering Networks: The Original Sharing Economy

 What is Bartering, Really?

-Bartering is the classic practice of trading goods or services directly, bypassing the typical cash register experience.
-Picture a flourishing backyard orchard in San Francisco.
-You’re swamped with apples, although your neighbor sports a grove of juicy oranges.
+Bartering is the timeless practice of trading goods or services directly, bypassing the typical cash register experience.
+Imagine a thriving backyard orchard in San Francisco.
+You’re swamped with apples, while your neighbor sports a grove of juicy oranges.
 The solution?
 Swap and enjoy a fresh, zesty breakfast.

 “Bartering is the soul of community, a relationship spark, and quite possibly, the recipe for the most memorable block party,” asserts Emily Greene, an economist at New York University.